scrabbletank/farhome-rules/rulesdoc.md

 Wounds are used to determine how hard a character is to kill, the more wounds you have the more durable your character.
 Wounds are lost when you are hit by attacks, spells, or traps and are restored by taking rests or through certain spells.

 Some abilities or effects inflict Lesser or Greater wounds.
 These do not deal damage, but do leave lasting effects.
-Lesser wounds can be cured through magic, or heal naturally over a long rest.
-Greater wounds can be difficult to cure by magic and do not heal naturally.
+Lesser wounds can be cured through magic, or after each long rest you choose a single Lesser Wound to remove.
+Greater wounds can be difficult to cure by magic.
+Each week you have a Greater Wound you make a Stamina save against 3 Terrible dice, removing a single Greater wound on success.
+Some Greater wounds, such as losing an arm, cannot be healed naturally.

 ### Death Saves